SCOREC/meshFields/docs/pumiFieldNotes.md

 ```

 - A cavity operator could work as follows:
+  - ghosting is used, instead of migration, to guarantee that all needed cavity entities are on-process
+    - multiple layers may be needed depending on the definition of the cavity
+      (e.g., conservative field transfer with mesh intersection)
   - user identifies the dimension/order `k` of entities of interest (e.g., vertices, edges, or faces)
   - form the [elements](#elements) for all dimension `d` mesh entities (where `d` is the highest dimension entity in the mesh)
   - query the mesh for the (irregular) list of dimension `d` entities that are adjacent to each dimension `k` entity